audiojs/audio-buffer-utils/README.md

 //Create a new buffer by concatting passed buffers.
 //Channels are extended to the buffer with maximum number, and filled with zeros.
-//Sample rate is changed to the maximum of the buffers utils.concat(buffer1, buffer2, buffer3, ...);
+//Sample rate is changed to the maximum of the buffers. utils.concat(buffer1, buffer2, buffer3, ...);

-//Change the duration of the buffer, cutting the signal or filling with zeros utils.duration(buffer, duration);
+//Return new buffer based on the passed one, with shortened/extended length.
+//Initial data is whether sliced or filled with zeros.
+//Use to change duration as well. utils.resize(buffer, length);

 //Shift signal by offet in (optionally) circular fashion utils.shift(buffer, offset, circular?);